sunfounder/pico-2w-kit/docs/source/cproject/ar_reed.rst

 2.9 Feel the Magnetism
 ===============================

-In this lesson, we'll explore how to use a **reed switch** with the Raspberry Pi Pico 2w to detect the presence of a magnetic field.
+In this lesson, we'll explore how to use a **reed switch** with the Raspberry Pi Pico 2 W to detect the presence of a magnetic field.
 A reed switch is a simple electrical switch that operates using a magnetic field.
 When a magnet comes near the switch, its internal contacts close, completing an electrical circuit.

 * :ref:`cpn_reed`